jfan-nux/cursor-analytics-mcp/context/snowflake-table-context/proddb/public/fact_cx_card_view.md

 ## Business Context

-The `fact_cx_card_view` table serves as the authoritative source for tracking Rx card impressions across various platforms, including iOS, Android, and Web, capturing detailed metrics such as event dates, store identifiers, and consumer interactions.
-This data is primarily utilized by the Ads Manager and Promo Eligibility teams to analyze advertising performance and optimize promotional strategies.
-The table is maintained by the SYSADMIN team, ensuring data integrity and regular updates, with refreshes occurring daily to provide timely insights.
-For more information, refer to the [Confluence documentation](https://doordash.atlassian.net/wiki/wiki/search?text=proddb.public.fact_cx_card_view).
+The `fact_cx_card_view` table serves as the primary source of truth for tracking prescription card impressions across various platforms, including iOS, Android, and web.
+It captures detailed event data for each impression, such as the date, store identifier, consumer ID, and whether the impression was part of a sponsored campaign.
+This data is crucial for marketing and analytics teams to evaluate the effectiveness of advertising strategies and consumer engagement with store cards.
+The table is maintained by the SYSADMIN team and is refreshed daily to ensure up-to-date insights.

 ## Metadata